ouhft/FHIRHackathon2018/README.md

 8. This data can then be finalised during discharge, and exposed to the next service (Ward in this example) to care for Michael

 For the A&E Clerking activity, we want a streamlined process, that allows for data to be reviewed, and easily amended/accepted.
-Marcus Bow's concept of [Medical Markdown](https://github.com/open-health-hub/medical-markdown) is an appealing approach to dynamic documentation (though some vendors may have a similar concept).
+Marcus Baw's concept of [Medical Markdown](https://github.com/open-health-hub/medical-markdown) is an appealing approach to dynamic documentation (though some vendors may have a similar concept).

 ##### Clerking Protocol